Summary

-Some personal injury cases can be settled for maximum compensation, which means a big amount of money in the thousands or millions of dollars.
+Some personal injury cases can be settled for maximum compensation, meaning a large sum in the thousands or millions of dollars.
 It may also come with tax obligations.

 Regardless, understanding the tax impact and implications of a personal injury settlement can be confusing and overwhelming.
 If you have received an acceptable settlement, then it’s important to know whether it is taxable and, if so, how to appropriately report it come tax time.

-Are Personal Injury Settlements Taxable?
-For those wondering if they are going to lose a significant percentage of their settlement in tax obligations, we are here to explain everything about taxes and personal injury settlements.
+Are personal injury settlements taxable?
+For those wondering whether they will lose a significant portion of their settlement to taxes, we are here to explain everything about taxes and personal injury settlements.

 The Truth About Personal Injury Settlements and Taxes in California

-In the majority of cases, your personal injury award is taxable in accordance with Internal Revenue Service (IRS) and California statutes.
-The IRS provides details regarding taxation on personal injury settlements in Publication 4335, including information on which compensatory damages are subject to taxes and which are excused from them.
+In the majority of cases, your personal injury award is taxable in accordance with the Internal Revenue Service (IRS) and California statutes.
+The IRS provides details on taxation of personal injury settlements in Publication 4335, including which compensatory damages are subject to tax and which are exempt.

-Additionally, California’s Franchise Tax Board (FTB) charges a tax on components of received settlements that it regards as a type of income.
+Additionally, California’s Franchise Tax Board (FTB) charges a tax on components of received settlements that it considers income.
 The FTB’s guidelines for personal injury settlement taxes have similar requirements to those mandated by the IRS.

 - Real Damages caused by actual physical or non-physical injury.
 These cover bodily harm and severe injuries like traumatic brain injury, neck injuries, spinal cord injuries, broken bones, and disability.
-Real damages may also include medical expenses, property damage, lost income or business income, emergency care, and funeral expenses, among others.
+These may also include medical expenses, property damage, lost income, emergency care, and funeral expenses, among others.

 - Emotional Injuries, such as mental suffering, emotional trauma, mental anguish, emotional pain, depression, and anxiety, among others.